Do I need a lawyer to write a will?

 What is the ‘trial period’ and how long do I have to complete my will/EPA?

 Justly gives you free access to try out each tool for 7 days.
 In the trial you can fill in your information and review the guides and preview the output (will content).
 Once you pay, you can download the document and you will have 30 days to unlimited edits and downloads.

 There are NO on-going fees nor hidden charges.
 It is a one-off cost to create your will or EPA.
-If at a later date (say, a few years later, your circumstances change) and you wish to update your will, it is $9 to update your will depending our your tier/package.
+If at a later date (after the initial 30 days) your circumstances change and you wish to update your will, it is typically 50%-70% to update your will depending our your tier/package.

 Does Justly take a percentage of my estate?

-How much does it cost to update a will/EPA?
+How much does it cost to update a will?